The American Automobile Industry in World War Two

 In 1923 Thomas Harry Banfield and Cyrus Jury Parker took over an iron works in Portland, Oregon that was manufacturing a small coal stoker that automatically fed coal to the furnace.
 Relatively quickly, they found out it didn’t work very well, so the men redesigned it and named it the Iron Fireman®.
 U.S. Patent and Trademark Office (USPTO) records indicate that, according to information provided by the company, the name and logo were first used, and first used in commerce, on July 1, 1923.
 The USPTO records also suggest that the name and logo were first registered as trademarks sometime in 1925.
 Relatively quickly, it became a commercial success.
 In 1928 both men were involved in an air crash which claimed Parker’s life.
 Banfield recovered and succeeded Parker in company leadership.

 The automatic coal stokers were used for both residential and commercial building furnaces.
-In homes, which was called the Iron Fireman Jr., it eliminated the need for someone to have to periodically shovel coal into the furnace, all day and all night.
+The product designed for homes, which was called the Iron Fireman Jr., eliminated the need for someone to have to periodically shovel coal into the furnace, all day and all night.
 We did not have one of these in our first house, which was originally coal fired.
 I remember going down in the basement when I was really young to watch my father shovel coal into the furnace from the coal bin.
 He also had a long steel rod with a hook on the end of it to stoke the fire.
 My parents converted to natural gas just before or while I was in kindergarten.

 In industry, it was a labor savings as men were no longer needed to tend fires and stroke the steam boilers.
 Coal was the heating fuel of choice for the first half of the century in this country.
 Therefore, the Iron Fireman was a product sought after by both home owners and commercial companies.